eMahtab/spring-projects/spring-core/exception-handler/README.md

 ## ProductController

-In the below ProductController, note that we are not using try-catch blocks within controller methods, rather we have defined error handler methods annotated with @ExceptionHandler, depending on the type of Exception thrown at runtime the corresponding error handler method will be invoked by Spring.
+**In the below ProductController, note that we are not using try-catch blocks within controller methods, rather we have defined error handler methods annotated with @ExceptionHandler, depending on the type of Exception thrown at runtime the corresponding error handler method will be invoked by Spring.**

+This is already a great improvement over https://github.com/eMahtab/spring-projects/tree/main/spring-core/error-handling approach.

 ```java
 @RestController